cflee/cfleecom/content/posts/usa-roadtripping.md

 ---
-title: "Roadtripping in the U.S., a Singaporean's perspective"
+title: "Roadtripping in the U.S."
-date: 2019-05-28
+date: 2019-06-02
 draft: false
 tags:
 - travel
 ---
 I recently spent 12 days on a road trip through Utah and Arizona.
-More details on that in another post, but here's a brain dump of what I learnt (or was surprised by!) about road trips in the U.S.
+More details on that in another post, but here's a brain dump of what I learnt (or was surprised by!) about road tripping in the U.S.
-I don't know if anyone will ever find this useful, but I know I will want to remind myself about some of these things before any future road trips there.
+It's just the one trip so it's not exactly distilled wisdom, and I don't know if anyone will ever find this useful, but I know I will want to remind myself about some of these things before any future road trips, so I might as well post it.

 ## Rules of the road